Which letters are friends?

 EV 422.98 277.07 1449

 How did you go on the quiz?
-Three of the top 5 are in the word Quizzes!

-Part 2D: Letter enemies
+Part 12: Letter Enemies

 Friendship Friendship score Expected hangs Observed hangs